Apply – PATP

 Audition Guidelines for those applying directly to the program through the Graduate School at UNC Chapel Hill:

-- For the audition, candidates should prepare two contrasting selections – one in verse from Shakespeare, one contemporary – Please keep each piece to two minutes or less.
-For applicants who sing, a brief acappella selection is welcome.
+3. For the audition, candidates should prepare two contrasting monologues – one classical, and one contemporary.
+Please keep each piece under two minutes.
+For applicants who sing, a brief a cappella selection is welcome.

 Fellowships and Financial Aid: